Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 ssh -i id_rsa cactus@<target-IP>
 ```

-I then used the serive and key to log in to the server.
+I then used the service and key to log in to the server.

 ![Screenshot (64)](https://github.com/user-attachments/assets/ddf28bd6-2a3b-40cc-9c64-d067e7b4a641)